aidenm0627/to-do-list-team-9-Cyber-201/README.md

-Hello this is my todo list python file.
+Hello this is my todo list python file. this is suppose to be able to help organize teamwork coding projects to make them easier to use.
-Howdy!🤠This is mt TODO LIST app made in Python
+Aiden Miller
+August 26, 2025